A Day on Railay Beach in Krabi

 What to Do in Railay

-On the beaches you will be able to rent kayaks and stand-up paddle boards.
+On the beaches, you will be able to rent kayaks and stand-up paddleboards.
 These are a great easy way to gently glide around the limestone cliffs and get some different photos.
-After snorkeling, rock climbing is probably the most popular activity.
+After snorkelling, rock climbing is probably the most popular activity.
 With immense vertical limestone cliffs overlooking incredible turquoise sea panoramas, rock climbing is particularly rewarding.
 Climbing schools are well equipped, well-trained and very affordable.
 Weirdly we also found a shooting range but we didn’t go in to see how this works.

 Shopping in Railay